shanaallenholder/Java_Assessment_Repo/README.md

 * Java will be your middle name, working with objects and all that is JAVA!
 * You will be working with a Json file with Key:Value pairs which will hold all the data for your recipes and ingredients.
 *Classes, Services, Controller, Repositories, and more.
-* You will learn to work with Postman to test your endpoints.
+* You will learn to work with Postman to test your endpoints I.E below...
 * * GET /recipes: Retrieves a list of all recipes in the database
-* GET/recipes/{id}: Retrieves a specific recipe by its ID
+* * GET/recipes/{id}: Retrieves a specific recipe by its ID